add2cal/docs/src/api/events.md

 Allowed values for datetimes:
 * `now` (to use the current server time).
 * a valid UTC ISO datetime without milliseconds (like `2025-11-03T20:06:27Z`)

+Optionally also get the dates object per item by adding `dates=true` to the query.

 <br />